unicity-sphere/agentic-chatbot/rag/sphere-wallet-user-manual.md

 3. Once connected, the dApp can request transactions (sends, payment requests) which open pre-filled in your wallet for your confirmation.

 Approved connections are remembered per website so you won't be prompted again for the same dApp.

-## Mining ALPHA

-Sphere provides information about mining ALPHA tokens.
-Access it from the **Mine Alpha** link in the header navigation.

-### Commercial Mining

-Use a cloud mining service like Friendly Miners — no hardware required.
-The service handles mining operations and provides daily payouts to your ALPHA address.

-### Solo Mining

-Run the Unicity miner software on your own hardware.
-Sphere provides installation commands, hardware requirements, and configuration instructions.

-### Pool Mining

-Join a mining pool to combine hash power with other miners and share rewards.
-Available pools include:
-- **Unicity Pool** (1% fee) — `pool.unicity.network:3333`
-- **HashVault** (0.9% fee)
-- **HeroMiners** (1% fee)
-- **2Miners** (1% fee)

 ## Tips and Best Practices